 About 67% of consumers use social media to seek resolutions for issues.
 So are your Facebook and Twitter accounts capable of handling customer service?

 You should dedicate some resources, like a phone system, virtual assistants or systems which utilize robotic process automation (RPA), and other technology that can handle customer service issues raised on social media and other channels.
+You can also invest in client portal software to provide a seamless and efficient customer service experience.

 A person can feel more cared for when they get an immediate response from someone on your team.
 Resolving problems can help build a strong relationship with a consumer.